schambig/holbertonschool-binary_trees/README.md

 typedef struct binary_tree_s binary_tree_t;
 ```

-After this project we were able to explain these questions:
+After this project we were able to [explain to anyone](https://fs.blog/feynman-learning-technique/):

 * What is a binary tree
 * What is the difference between a binary tree and a Binary Search Tree